databrary/design/overview.md

 #### Public Excerpts

-Acquisitions which have appropriately granted participant permissions allow the data owner to specify excerpts.
+Slots which have appropriately granted participant permissions allow the data owner to specify excerpts.
 Excerpts may be still images, a few seconds from a video, or some other spatially or temporally restricted part of a data object.
 Each excerpts should be derived from an existing object in the database, a process which may be done on-demand or provided through separately uploaded files.
 These excerpts may have broader availability than the original data, and in particular are the only (non-anonymized) participant data that may ever be public.